-The purpose of the Law Journal Rankings Project is to give scholars a resource to locate law journals by subject, country or publication, or ranking (where available), to display journal editorial information, and to facilitate an author's article submission to those journals.
+The Law Journal Rankings Project assists legal scholars to locate and evaluate law journals by subject, country, publication type, or ranking (where available), to display journal editorial information, and to facilitate an author's article submission to those journals.

 General/Specialized, Country, and Student-edited/Peer-edited/Refereed Selections